What’s the difference between the IELTS and CELPIP?

 Differences in format between the IELTS Writing Test and the CELPIP Writing test

-Now in terms of the exam formats, Writing Task 1 is the same on both the IELTS and the CELPIP.
+Now in terms of the exam formats, Writing Task 1 is the same on both the IELTS and the CELPIP test.

-You’ll have to write a 150-word email/letter with the same instructions and expectations, but in terms of time management, on the CELPIP you’ll have about 5 more minutes to do so.
+You’ll have to write a 150-word email/letter with the same instructions and expectations, but in terms of time management, on the CELPIP you’ll have about 5 more minutes to complete the task.

-On the CELPIP, you’ll have about 25 minutes to write your letter, and on the IELTS, you should plan/aim to complete it within 20 minutes.
+On the CELPIP test, you’ll have about 25 minutes to write your letter, and on the IELTS, you should plan/aim to complete it within 20 minutes.

-On Writing Task 2 though, the IELTS requires you to write a complete IELTS essay, whereas the CELPIP asks you to complete a Survey Response.
+As for Writing Task 2, the IELTS requires you to write a complete academic-style essay, and the CELPIP asks you to complete a survey response.

 How are the IELTS writing test and the CELPIP writing tests different?

-Word count: The IELTS has a minimum word count of 250 words, however, don’t worry about counting your words.
-You’ll only stress yourself out.
-The CELPIP has a minimum word count of 150.
+Word count: The IELTS has a minimum word count of 250 words for Task 2 and 150 for Task 1, however, don’t worry about counting your words.
+You’ll only stress yourself out and the examiners don’t have time to count your words either.
+They are focused on assessing your English.
+Not counting your words.
+The CELPIP test has a minimum word count of 150-200 for both tasks.
 Keep in mind that even though the CELPIP requires less words, you have less time to write your response.
 Also, I find that having less words to play with actually makes it harder to fully develop your ideas.

 Time Management: The CELPIP exam gives you approximately 25 minutes to complete each writing task.
 On the IELTS, you will be given 60 minutes and you have to manage your time.